+Here's something more.

-Here's something more (as the one-minute video at the top of this page reveals).
-Study topics come alive at AwesomeStories.
+Topics of study come alive at AwesomeStories.
 Depending on the teacher's preference, students can:

 - "See" the story unfolding before their eyes in class (then view it, with their parents, at home); - "Hear" the story (via a provided dramatized narration); - "Think about" the story (with essential questions, such as "How does nature help us to see things in a different light?"); and - "Study" the story (with lots of pictures and videos).